Digital recruitment: hiring for a global workforce4 min read

 Making the switch: fully virtual

 It may seem to you like a giant leap to become a fully virtual team.
 However, it’s not necessary to be fully virtual.
-What you can do, though, is take steps to ensure that you could operate completely online if need be!
+What you can do, though, is taking steps to ensure that you could operate completely online if need be!

 While there may be some companies that this is impossible for (think: bakeries), there are at least whole departments that you can focus on moving online.
 It’s crucial to get everyone on your team using the same tech.
 Keep a digital trail of projects using apps like Asana and Slack.
 This way, data silos are avoided, and you are all on the same page (remote or otherwise).